Illuminating Minds, Igniting Passions, and Shaping Futures

 Organizational History – A Legacy of Regional Cooperation Since 1965

-New Horizons Regional Education Center (NHREC) is operated by the six Peninsula School Divisions to provide educational services that are most efficient to implement through a regional partnership.
+New Horizons Regional Education Center (NHREC) is a collaborative organization operated by six Peninsula school divisions to deliver educational services more efficiently through a regional partnership.

-The school first opened in 1965 as the Virginia Peninsula Vocational Technical Education Center at the renovated Copeland Park Elementary School in Hampton, Virginia.
-The first high school faculty consisted of five teachers serving a student body of 85 students.
+NHREC began in 1965 as the Virginia Peninsula Vocational Technical Education Center, located in the renovated Copeland Park Elementary School in Hampton, Virginia.
+The original program included five teachers serving 85 high school students.

-In 1985, Governor Robb and the General Assembly authorized $2.5 million to construct the Butler Farm Road campus to consolidate the Copeland Park site and Buckroe Skill Center into one Hampton Campus.
-The new facility consisted of four buildings in a campus environment with a total of 104,000 square feet of instructional and laboratory space.
-At the time, the Board of Trustees changed the name from the Virginia Peninsula Vocational Technical Center to New Horizons Technical Center, which was comprised of the Woodside Lane Campus (Newport News) and the Butler Farm Campus (Hampton).
+In 1985, Governor Charles Robb and the Virginia General Assembly approved $2.5 million to construct the Butler Farm Road campus, consolidating the Copeland Park and Buckroe locations into a single Hampton campus.
+The new site featured four buildings and over 104,000 square feet of instructional and laboratory space.
+At that time, the organization was renamed New Horizons Technical Center, consisting of the Woodside Lane Campus in Newport News and the Butler Farm Campus in Hampton.

-Also in 1985, The Governor’s School for Science and Technology was added to the Butler Farm Campus.
-This program was one of four schools in the state authorized by the Virginia Board of Education and offered college-level courses to the top science students of the Virginia Peninsula.
+Also in 1985, The Governor’s School for Science and Technology was established at the Butler Farm Campus.
+As one of the first four such schools authorized by the Virginia Board of Education, it provided advanced, college-level coursework for the region’s top science students.

-In 2016, a new 52,000-square-foot Special Education Center was constructed to serve up to 200 students.
-This state-of-the-art Center provides a gym, cafeteria, therapy rooms, and the latest technology.
+In 2016, NHREC opened a new 52,000-square-foot Special Education Center designed to serve up to 200 students.
+This state-of-the-art facility includes a gymnasium, cafeteria, therapy spaces, and modern instructional technology to support diverse student needs.